soulshake/demo-cruncher/README.md

 The `./demo-cluster` directory contains the definitions for an EKS cluster, node group, associated IAM roles/policies, etc. This directory need only be instantiated once.

-The `./app` directory contains everything needed to run one instantiation of the "app".
+The `./app` directory contains everything needed to run one instantiation of the "app" on AWS.
 For example, to create a `staging` and `production` environment, you could run:

 ```
 terraform workspace new staging